thuvu33/sync_socket/README.md

 ## Linux Kernel Synchronous Sockets

+**The repository is outdated, please refer to [Tempesta project](https://github.com/natsys/tempesta) for current version of the library.**

 ### What it is?

 This is Linux kernel module which exports set of socket functions to other